freenas/freenas-docs/userguide/snippets/usingui.rst

 entering :literal:`*/2` in the :guilabel:`Days` means the schedule runs every other day of the month.

-Combining all the examples together results in a schedule that activates from 1:30-1:35 AM and 2:30-2:35 PM every other day.
+Combining all these examples together results in a schedule that activates from 1:30-1:35 AM and 2:30-2:35 PM every other day.

 There are also options to select which :guilabel:`Months` or